Workshop Title: Belonging in Physics

 Jacinta den Besten is a senior lecturer at the University of Melbourne and coordinates the first-year physics program there.
 Jacinta has over a decade of experience in secondary and tertiary education as well as a further decade in physics and astronomy outreach.

-Elizabeth Angstmann is an associate professor at the University of New South Wales and coordinates the first-year physics program there.
+Elizabeth Angstmann is a professor at the University of New South Wales and coordinates the first-year physics program there.
 Liz is the chair of the Australian Institute of Physics, Physics Education Group and has over a decade of experience teaching physics to in-service teachers and secondary and tertiary students.